 Bermuda is a British territory in the western Caribbean Sea which is formed by a number of islands with a total area of 54 sq. km.
 The island has one of the highest per capita income in the world with an economy that is driven by tourism and offshore financial services for non-resident firms.
-The economy is entirely dependent on imports, with 80% of food exported.
+The economy is entirely dependent on imports, with 80% of food imported.
 Bermuda is also a hub of international finance, especially in the insurance and reinsurance sectors.
-Tourism is the second most important sector with 85% tourist footfalls happens to be from North America.
+Tourism is the second most important sector with 85% tourist footfalls from North America.

 Currency: Bermudian Dollar